simonmichael/hledger/MANUAL.md

 convert requires a \*.rules file containing data definitions and rules for assigning destination accounts to transactions; it will be auto-created if missing.
 Typically you will have one csv file and one rules file per bank account.

+If you have many CSV files for each account, have many accounts in the same bank or for any other reason want to re-use the rules file you can state it explicitly with the `--rules` argument.

 Here's an example rules file for converting csv data from a Wells Fargo checking account:

     base-account assets:bank:checking